Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-qna.md

 -   **Q:** Will there be any support for gametests to support different languages?

 -   **A:** We've implemented the binding layer generically enough to fit into other programming/scripting languages.
 Internally we've done some fun things like play around with Lua and even something like Blockly.
-I don't think we can commit to adding any official support for other languages at the moment though :slight_smile:
+I don't think we can commit to adding any official support for other languages at the moment though 🙂

 -   **Q:** Have you considered Kotlin

--   **A:** I haven't looking into Kotlin much (all of our Android platform is still written in Java :slight_smile: ) but that sounds sweet!
+-   **A:** I haven't looking into Kotlin much (all of our Android platform is still written in Java 🙂 ) but that sounds sweet!
 I'll take a peak some time.

 ## Event System